Elvis-180/soc-home-lab/README.md

-# Network Security Monitoring Lab Architecture
+# SOC Home Lab For Network Threat Detection

 ## Overview
 This lab simulates a segmented enterprise network designed to demonstrate traffic monitoring, intrusion detection, and centralized log analysis using IDS and SIEM tools.